laravel/nova-docs/2.0/resources/fields.md

 ]),
 ```

-The user will be presented with a grouped set of checkboxes which, will be converted to JSON format:
+The user will be presented with a grouped set of checkboxes which, when saved, will be converted to JSON format:

 ```json
 {